ashleyvsch/ashleyvsch.github.io/_pages/research.md

         any new toxicant may have.
     </p>
 </div>

-<h2>Mathematical Models for Nutrient Absorption and Fish Growth</h2>
+## Mathematical Models for Nutrient Absorption and Fish Growth

 <div>
     <div class="align-left">
             <img src="/images/zebrafish.png">